sandraperdigao/Computer-Graphics/README.md

-# Fundamentos-da-Computacao-Grafica
+# Computer Graphics
-Blender Trabalho da Licenciatura de Engenharia Informática na disciplina de Fundamentos da Computação Gráfica 2020-2021
+Blender Work as a student of the Bachelor's Degree in Computer Science 2020-2021